 BEFORE PURCHASING: Survey for a suitable mounting location

-Before ordering Starlink, we STRONGLY recommend performing a site survey to determine, firstly, whether it’s practical for your location and, if it is practical for your location, where it will be mounted and what hardware (in addition to the base hardware kit) is needed in order to complete the installation (such as a 150′ cable).
+Before ordering Starlink, we STRONGLY recommend performing a site survey to determine, firstly, whether it’s practical for your location and, if it is practical for your location, where it will be mounted and what hardware (in addition to the base hardware kit) is needed in order to complete the installation (such as the Ethernet adapter and 150′ cable).

 Please note that only you, the purchaser, can order Starlink official accessories listed above (which can take months to deliver).
 As much as we’d like to, we (Northern Antenna) cannot order Starlink official accessories, nor do we always have spare parts on hand.
 The two critical accessories you might need are the longer 150′ cable (necessary for some installations) and the Ethernet Adapter (to connect to a router/mesh WiFi system).
 As we can source all manner of mounting hardware, it is not strictly necessary to order official mounting hardware.

 To perform a site survey, simply download the Starlink App for your phone (available for both Android and iOS).
 Once you have the app installed, click “Visibility,” then “Check For Obstructions.”
 It’s helpful to take screenshots for later reference.
 Remember: tree leaves will block signal entirely, so consider that if you are doing a site survey at a time of year when the leaves aren’t out.
 We have also found that, sometimes, tree branches without leaves will not show up in the obstruction finder.
 As Starlink connects with a particular arc of satellites flying overhead, you need an unobstructed 100° field of view up the upper sky.
 The kit includes a self-adjusting rectangular panel antenna that will automatically orient itself to the correct position.

 If you’d like assistance with the site survey, or would like us to come and out and take a look, please contact us.
 Be sure to include your address (so we can look at satellite imagery), pictures of the property and screenshots from the obstruction check.